Skip to main content

 Tonkatsu

-Breaded and deep-fried pork cutlet served with shredded cabbage, rice, and tonkatsu sauce (sweet-savory blend of fruits, vegetables, and spices).
-The premium version uses kurobuta (Berkshire black pork) with exceptional marbling.
-Invented in Tokyo in 1899, tonkatsu represents Japan's Meiji-era Western cuisine adaptation.
+A breaded, deep-fried pork cutlet served with shredded cabbage, rice, and tonkatsu sauce, a sweet-savory blend of fruit, vegetables, and spices.
+The premium version uses well-marbled kurobuta (Berkshire black pork).
+It dates to Tokyo in 1899, one of the dishes Japan reworked from Western cooking during the Meiji era.

 Udon